dagophil/sfml_openni/README.md

 # Kinect menu

 ## Installation
-* Install the prerequisites:
+* Install the required prerequisites:
-  * SFML 1.6
+  * SFML 2.4.2
+* Install the optional prerequisites that are needed to support the kinect:
   * OpenNI
   * SensorKinect
   * NITE 1.5.2.23